emilianvrd/Maneuvers/Fantasy maneuvers/Equipment.md

 This type of shield is designed to be donned and doffed quickly.
 You can don or doff this shield as a Free action.

 **Raise**
-You can use an action to focus on defending with the shield, increasing the circumstance bonus to AC to the listed amount.
+You can use an action to focus on defending with the shield, increasing the circumstance bonus to Dexterity saving throws to the listed amount.

 **Versatile defense**
 Shields with the Versatile defense trait can be easily positioned in the gaps of any other protection you may have.
-If you a wielding a shield with this trait and you would gain a circumstance bonus to AC from another source, you increase the circumstance bonus to AC from the shield by 1 while you would gain this circumstance bonus.
+If you a wielding a shield with this trait and you would gain a circumstance bonus to Dexterity saving throws from another source, you increase the circumstance bonus to Dexterity saving throws from the shield by 1 while you would gain this circumstance bonus.
 This increase only applies once and the circumstance bonus provided by the shield can therefore never increase by more than 1 due to this feature.

 ## Weapons
 ### Melee Weapons